info-com/econtext-sdk-php/doc/source/classify/social/social-classify.rst

     An optional parameter that specifies how many concurrent asynchronous calls should be run at once.

 $params
-    A list of key=>value pairs describing parameters to be included with the eContext API call.
+    A list of key=>value pairs describing :ref:`classify-parameters` to be included with the eContext API call.

 Return Values
 ^^^^^^^^^^^^^

-Returns a :ref:`keywords-results` object containing classifications for the keywords specified for this run.
+Returns a :ref:`social-results` object containing classifications for the social posts specified for this run.

-Examples
-^^^^^^^^